Brighton & Hove’s LGBT choirs and musicians are once again joining forces to put on their annual World Aids Day fundraising concert.

 Buy Tickets

-If you wish to pay by cash then tickets will be available from Prowler on St. James Street.
+If you wish to pay by cash then tickets are available from Prowler on St. James Street.

 Please note that capacity is strictly limited, and we expect tickets to sell out in advance so, to avoid disappointment, please book early.